ru4ls/ComfyUI_Nano_Banana/README.md

 Reduced code redundancy with shared functionality between single and multiple image generation modes, making the codebase more maintainable and efficient.

 ---

-### Version 4.0 - The Grounding, Dual Approach & Project Structure Update
-This major update added powerful grounding with Google Search functionality, support for both Google Vertex AI and Google Generative AI API approaches, automatic project reorganization, and enhanced thinking process visibility.

-#### Previous Features:

-**Grounding with Search Results!**
-Generate images that are grounded in real-time Google Search results, with proper citations and source references.
-The "Nano Banana Grounding with Search" node enables fact-based image generation with verifiable sources.

-**Enhanced Output Information**
-The grounding node provides three outputs: generated image, text response, and grounding sources with citations, allowing full transparency into the information sources used.

-**Toggle Search Functionality**
-The grounding node includes a boolean switch to enable or disable the Google Search tool as needed.

-**Dual Authentication Approach Support!**
-Use either Google Vertex AI approach (with PROJECT_ID and LOCATION) or Google Generative AI API approach (with GOOGLE_API_KEY) - the system automatically detects and uses the available credentials.

-**Thinking Process Output**
-The base Nano Banana node outputs the AI's thought process when using Vertex AI, providing insights into the AI's reasoning and decision-making.

-**Project Structure Reorganization**
-The codebase has been reorganized into dedicated `core/`, `nodes/`, and `utils/` directories for better maintainability and following Python best practices.

-**Automatic Location Override**
-Models like gemini-3-pro-image-preview automatically use the global endpoint regardless of your LOCATION setting, ensuring compatibility across different user configurations.

 For a complete history of changes, see the [CHANGELOG.md](CHANGELOG.md) file.